ava-labs/avalanchejs/README.md

   } from "avalanche"
 import {
     InitialStates,
-    SecpOutput
+    SECPTransferOutput
   } from "avalanche/dist/apis/avm"

-let myNetworkID = 12345; //default is 3, we want to override that for our local network let myBlockchainID = "GJABrZ9A6UQFpwjPU8MDxDd8vuyRoDVeDAXc694wJ5t3zEkhU"; // The XChain blockchainID on this network let avax = new Avalanche("localhost", 9650, "http", myNetworkID, myBlockchainID);
+let myNetworkID = 12345; //default is 3, we want to override that for our local network let myBlockchainID = "GJABrZ9A6UQFpwjPU8MDxDd8vuyRoDVeDAXc694wJ5t3zEkhU"; // The X-Chain blockchainID on this network let avax = new Avalanche("localhost", 9650, "http", myNetworkID, myBlockchainID);
-let xchain = avax.XChain(); //returns a reference to the XChain used by AvalancheJS
+let xchain = avax.XChain(); //returns a reference to the X-Chain used by AvalancheJS
 ```

 ### Describe the new asset